 Set at an altitude of 2743 m, Baltal is a must-visit destination and is surely a perfect place for all the Amarnath Cave pilgrims to explore and unwind.
 Located at a distance of 14 km from Amarnath, this place serves as the base camp for devotees with adequate arrangements of pitch tents to spend the whole night in a somewhat adventurous yet comforting way.
 Here the pilgrims can find accommodation at fairly reasonable pricing.

-The months from May to September is the best time to visit Baltal.
+The months from May to September are the best time to visit Baltal.
 During this time, the temperature and climatic conditions are very pleasant which are suitable for sightseeing activities.
-During the winters, the temperature drops too low and people might not enjoy travelling and exploring the place unless they specifically love the winter season.
+During the winters, the temperature drops too low and people might not enjoy traveling and exploring the place unless they specifically love the winter season.

-2. Sonmarg.
-It is a hill station located quite close to Baltal.
+Sonmarg is a hill station located quite close to Baltal.
 And in the vicinity of Baltal lies great glaciers of the Kashmir valley such as Machoi Glacier and Kolhoi Glaciers.
-Furthermore, this destination is surrounded with lush snow specifically during the winter season which only highlights the beauty of this place.
+Furthermore, this destination is surrounded by lush snow specifically during the winter season which only highlights the beauty of this place.
 Moreover, here you will be finding lakes, mountains and a lot of panoramic views.

-3. Amarnath Yatra.
 There is no doubt that the Amarnath Yatra is actually quite a popular Hindu Yatra for the devotees.
 It can be seen that on an annual basis literally millions of people participate in this yatra to Amarnath for specifically taking the blessings of Lord Shiva.
 The timeline of the yatra is the only time when the holy cave is accessible to the devotees.

-4. Pahalgam.
 Pahalgam is located on the banks of the River Lidder and is quite a popular tourist town.
-And its lush green meadows and serene environment only attracts more and more tourists.
-This is quite a gorgeous town and is particularly known for its beautiful surroundings like its natural beauty, towering mountains etc. Read More
+And its lush green meadows and serene environment only attract more and more tourists.
+This is quite a gorgeous town and is particularly known for its beautiful surroundings like its natural beauty, towering mountains, etc.

-5. Srinagar.
 Known as the summer capital of India, Srinagar is the kind of destination which is a must-visit for anyone who loves to travel and explore the undying and ever-resonant nature.
 Srinagar is also known for its houseboats, thus if you travel to this city then do not miss staying in a houseboat.